argoproj/argo-events/README.md

    Once sensor resource is created, sensor controller will create corresponding sensor pod and a ClusterIP service.

- * Once the gateway and sensor pod are running, trigger the webhook via sending a http POST request to `/foo` endpoint.
+ * Once the gateway and sensor pods are running, trigger the webhook via a http POST request to `/foo` endpoint.
    Note: the `WEBHOOK_SERVICE_URL` will differ based on the Kubernetes cluster.
    ```
     export WEBHOOK_SERVICE_URL=$(minikube service -n argo-events --url <gateway_service_name>)